Breast Feeding and Jaundice

-We know babies get breastfeeding jaundice.
-It is generally from suboptimal milk intake which causes bilirubin levels to rise.
+We know why babies get breastfeeding jaundice.
+It is generally from sub-optimal milk intake which causes bilirubin levels to rise.
 No one knows exactly what causes breast milk jaundice.
-Some believe it may be linked to a someone component of the breast milk.
-But there is no consensus.
-Fortunately, this is not a major problem for most children and mothers can still breastfeed their child even if their child develops jaundice.What is Jaundice?
+Some believe it may be linked to a someone component of the breast milk, but there is no consensus.
+Fortunately, this is not a major problem for most children and mothers can still breastfeed their child even if their child develops jaundice.What is Bilirubin?

 - The newborn has a higher rate of bilirubin production due to a shorter lifespan of red blood cells and higher red blood cell concentration

 - A newborn (especially preterm newborns) has an underdeveloped liver with limited function, which leads to slower metabolism of bilirubin

 - Newborns who have delayed meconium, which increases the reabsorption of bilirubin in the intestines

 For the wide majority of cases, jaundice is quickly resolved within the first few weeks of life.
 There is usually no specific treatment for mild jaundice besides careful monitoring of symptoms and providing adequate nutrition.
 Babies with severe jaundice experience extremely elevated levels of bilirubin, which can cause dangerous complications like kernicterus.
 Severe jaundice needs to be treated promptly to avoid possible brain damage, which can be permanent.What is the Difference Between Breastfeeding Jaundice and Breast Milk Jaundice?